 Q: How much will it cost?

-A: I recommend you budget for three visits with me over the course of the first 3-6 months of our work together.
+A: I recommend you budget for three visits with me over the course of the first 3-6 months.

-- Your initial visit is the longest lasting 90 or 120 minutes.
-This allows me to gather the information I need to order to understand how to approach your care, what lab tests to order, and what treatment options to consider.
+- Your initial visit is the longest and typically lasts 90 to 120 minutes.
+This allows me to gather the information I need in order to thoroughly assess your condition.
+I order any necessary lab tests and explain a preliminary strategy for treatment and projected timeline.